-All you need to set up SEO Content Template is enter your keywords and your target search location.
+To set up SEO Content Template simply enter your keywords and your target search location.
 Let’s try it with the example mentioned above — ‘graphic design trends in 2017.’
-We’ll also add ‘bold typography’ and ‘mobile first design’ as additional keywords, as these are styles that your clients might want to implement.
+We’ll also add ‘bold typography’ and ‘mobile first design’ as additional keywords, as these are the styles that your clients might want to implement.

 SEO Content Template setup

 What is SEO Content Template?

 SEO Content Template is basically a list of SEO recommendations for your text.
 What’s great about it is that it offers more than just general optimization tips.
 This data is based on your top 10 rivals in Google who target these particular keywords to promote their content.
 It is divided into four blocks of information, each providing a particular insight on your competition’s SEO strategy.

 The first block is a list of your top 10 rivals in Google for each keyword.
 It demonstrates how invincible your competition is and allows you to recalibrate your keyword strategy ad hoc.

 Digging deeper, the tool analyses each competitor’s text and accumulates the most handy outcomes in the Key recommendations summary.
 Before writing your piece, you will know how long it should be, its suggested readability, and what semantically related words to add to make it to the top.

 Need ideas on how to interweave these keywords into your context?
 Check out how your competitors use them on their websites.

 The last block of information, Basic recommendations, serves as a checklist for organizing your on-page SEO elements.
 Though these are really the basic rules of on-page optimization, skipping any of them might significantly harm your search visibility.
 For more information on what to keep in mind, take a look at the On-page SEO checklist.